BeepBoopBit/HLInt/Documentation/main.md

 #### Constructor

 * `SymbolTable()`
     * Private Constructor to deploy a singleton class.
+Initializes the symbol table.

 * `SymbolTable(SymbolTable const&)`
     * Private Copy Constructor to avoid multiple copy of the class.